Using your mobile phone while driving

 Article Author's personal opinion

-If your career, income, lifestyle, relationships rely on looking after your driving licence:
+If your career, income, lifestyle, relationships and anything else relies on looking after your driving licence:

 LOOK AFTER IT THEN !